eduardofischermath/homemade_financial_instruments/ISSUES.md

 simply an interface for what is essentially a function.
 Maybe need to implement something like symbolic variables (like SageMath or TensorFlow).

+Maybe the Formula (including the FormulaOnDictionaries wrapper) needs to be made to accept only named arguments?

 ## ISSUE #0007py OPEN

 Implement formulas for up-propagationand via risk-neutral method